Why AED Device Registration Is a Critical Step

 Failing to register your AED carries risks that go far beyond a potential fine.
 The most significant risk is that your device remains invisible to the 911 system.
 If an emergency happens, dispatchers won’t know an AED is available just down the hall, and a life-saving opportunity could be missed.
 This can also create serious liability issues for your organization.
 In the event of a tragedy, failing to follow state registration laws could be viewed as negligence and may even jeopardize the Good Samaritan protections that are designed to shield responders and device owners.
 Proper registration is a simple step that protects both people and your organization.

-What Information Will You Need to Register?
+What Information Do You Need for Device Registration?

 Getting ready to register your AED is a bit like preparing for a road trip—it’s best to gather your essentials before you start.
 Having the right information on hand makes the whole process smoother and ensures you don’t miss any critical details.
 This information is what transforms a local registry into a powerful, lifesaving tool for 911 dispatchers and first responders.
 By preparing these details ahead of time, you can complete the registration quickly and accurately, which is a cornerstone of a compliant and effective AED program.
 Let’s walk through exactly what you’ll need.